department-of-veterans-affairs/va.gov-team/products/facilities/regional-offices/research/2022-8-veteran-facing/research-findings.md

 The goal of this research is to understand a Veterans' experiences, impressions, and relationships with Benefit Offices.

-### Outcome

-It will give us a fuller understanding of what Veterans need, and allow us to make design recommendations for the Regional Benefit Office MVP.

 # Research Questions

-* What benefit-related tasks do Veterans complete at Benefit Offices?
+1. What benefit-related tasks do Veterans complete at Benefit Offices?
   * Is visiting a Benefit Office necessary/sufficient to complete the task?
   * Do Veterans have preferred modalities for doing this task?
   * If in-person/phone/online were all available, which would they choose?
   * Do Veterans' mental models of benefit tasks align to the actual processes?
-* What is the Veteran experience of visiting a Benefit Office?
+2. What is the Veteran experience of visiting a Benefit Office?
   * How do Veterans travel to Benefit Offices?
   * How do Veterans find their way to appointments within Benefit Office buildings?
   * What is the reception experience at Benefit Offices? (i.e. check-in, waiting area)
-* What information do Veterans need when preparing for a visit?
+3. What information do Veterans need when preparing for a visit?
   * How do Veterans prepare for their visits?
   * What tasks do they complete? (i.e. directions, paperwork)
   * What modalities do they use? (i.e. web, phone)
   * Do Veterans feel prepared before their visits?
   * Are they actually prepared?
   * Retrospectively, what would they have needed to be prepared?
-* Do Veterans understand the different types of Benefit Offices?
+4. Do Veterans understand the different types of Benefit Offices?
   * If yes, do Veterans understand the relationships between Benefit Offices?
   * Are these relationships important to Veterans?
-* To what extent do the answers to questions 1-3 vary by:
+5. To what extent do the answers to questions 1-3 vary by:
   * Facility type?
   * Benefit service?
   * Geography?
   * Veteran demographics?

 # Methodology